hanny-bal/hanny-bal/README.md

 ## Hello there!

 My name is David and I'm an aspiring data scientist with a background in journalism.
-I'm currently pursueing a master's in Data Science at the University of Salzburg and work as a data science consultant.
+I'm currently pursuing a master's in Data Science at the University of Salzburg and work as a data science consultant.
 You can find me on my [personal website](https://www.davidhanny.at/) or on [LinkedIn]([2]).

 I'm particularly interested in the intersection of journalism and technology, data science and creativity, data visualization, digital privacy and algorithm theory.